OzFlux/OzFlux-footprint/README.md

 Climatologies are done for either "daily", "monthly" and "yearly", additionally you can specify a single time or a time period setting Start- and End-time.
 Note: Do daily only on a short timeseries.
 It creates a file for every single day (365 per year).
+Plotting windroses is simple, you can use the same controlfile as you did for footprints (all info is included).

 Please let me know of any problems you encounter.
 It works best for L3 netCDF files using the standard OzFlux names.